dotnet/machinelearning/docs/api-reference/io-time-series-change-point.md

 ### Input and Output Columns
 There is only one input column and its type is <xref:System.Single>.
-This estimator adds the following outputs columns:
+This estimator adds the following output columns:

 | Output Column Name | Column Type | Description|
 | -- | -- | -- |